thedronemenace/media-tools/README.md

-# media-tools
+# Media Tools

-Tools for automating simple video editing, clipping, and captioning workflows.
+A simple collection of scripts and utilities for automating video clipping, captioning, and media experiments.
+The goal is to streamline repetitive editing tasks and test lightweight workflows.